-In this section, we will create a model that predicts directly the number of trucks that each fire station needs.
-In the previous section, we have shown that the big incidents (with at least six trucks needed) are very hard to predict and that we can best model them by an (inhomogeneous) Poisson process.
+In the previous section, we have shown that the major incidents (with at least six trucks needed) are very hard to predict and that we can best model them by an (inhomogeneous) Poisson process.
 We also showed that the daily pattern of the number of trucks used for small incidents is quite standard.
 So, if we know for some day how many trucks are needed in total, we can quite accurately extract from this how many trucks are needed per hour.
 Therefore, we will try to forecast the number of trucks needed per day per fire station.